MicrosoftDocs/cpp-docs/docs/windows/creating-a-console-application.md

 ### To create a Win32 console application

-1. Follow the instructions in the help topic [Creating a Project with a Visual C++ Application Wizard](../build/creating-desktop-projects-by-using-application-wizards.md).
+1. Follow the instructions in the help topic [Create a C++ console app project](../get-started/tutorial-console-cpp.md).

 2. In the **New Project** dialog box, select **Win32 Console Project** in the **Templates** pane to open the wizard.